kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 Additional considerations apply specifically to the ControlPlane resource:

-In order to disambiguate the usage of the ready term and improve how the status of the control plane is presented, Cluster API will stop surfacing the `Ready` condition and instead surface a new `Available` condition.
+In order to disambiguate the usage of the ready term and improve how the status of the control plane is presented, Cluster API will stop surfacing the `Ready` condition and instead it will surface a new `Available` condition read from control plane resources.

 The `Available` condition is expected to properly represents the fact that a ControlPlane can be operational even if there is a certain degree of not readiness / disruption in the system, or if lifecycle operations are happening.